Hate waste? So do these zero waste fashion brands! We think you’ll love them….

 This Swedish brand takes innovation to a new level with their nylon stockings that are made from pre and post-consumer waste.
 Along with recycled and upcycled materials, their factories are also zero-waste, reusing the waste and recycling the waste they create.

-Tara St. James throws out the traditional fashion model with her brand Study New York.
-Instead of following a retail calendar, she produces monthly capsule collections that are made locally in her New York atelier.
-Instead of wasteful production, Tara uses zero-waste pattern making and inevitably when there is fabric waste, Study New York partners with Brooklyn based businesses to upcycle the fabric.
+Forget fast fashion or trends!
+Study New York owner Tara St. James shuns how traditional fashion brands operate.
+For example, she produces monthly capsule collections that are made locally in her New York atelier.
+Tara uses zero-waste pattern making and cutting methods.
+Inevitably, when there is some textile waste, Study New York works with locally based businesses to upcycle the material.